iiegor/pantheon/CONTRIBUTING.md

 - :fire: ``:fire:`` when removing code or files
 - :arrow_up: ``:arrow_up:`` when upgrading dependencies
 - :arrow_down: ``:arrow_down:`` when downgrading dependencies

+### Pull requests
+- Provide a screenshot if possible
+- Clearly explain what solves or introduces
+- Before you create a PR that introduces a feature, you must always create an issue to discuss it.